ShadowWolf387/CryptoProject/C/sbcfrcrk/readme.md

 While most of my programs are simple command line programs and are very portable, I haven't found or really looked very hard for a Linux equivalent of conio with the borland extensions.
-Given that there is a Linux port of QB64, It may be possible hack up a QB64 library compatible with Mingw using CLS, LOCATE and COLOR from that.
+Given that there is a Linux port of QB64, It may be possible to hack up a QB64 library compatible with Mingw using CLS, LOCATE and COLOR from that.

 If you must run it on Linux, you could run most any DOS or Win95-Win7 in a Vitual Box VM.
 It is an easy port to QB so that may be another path to Linux availability.